 Now finds your nearest Christchurch bus-stop, and alerts you when the bus is near.

-I'm currently Senior Advisor Digital Access in Library, Teaching and Learning at Lincoln University, New Zealand.
+I'm currently Head of Department Digital Services in Library, Teaching and Learning at Lincoln University, New Zealand.
 I work with a broad swath of systems as well as being involved with our open access implementation and forays into research data management.

 Previously I worked as a liaison librarian at the University of Canterbury and got increasingly interested in techy things and open access-y things.
 And before that I studied linguistics and various languages, and taught English in New Caledonia and in South Korea, before coming back to New Zealand and getting my MLIS.